-The remuneration of the CRO is either entirely or predominantly based on success.
+The remuneration of the CRO is predominantly based on success.
 Depending on the case, the premium can be up to 90% of the total fee.
 Shares, stakes or buying options can also be negotiated in the package.

 - Takeover and restructuring of Spütz AG